Like any challenge, we need to do a bit of prep before we get going.

 Be Ready With An Exit Strategies

 Have donation boxes ready, and know to whom they will be sent.
+Find out when they accept deliveries and plan when you will drop them off.
 Understand what your local area can recycle, and where the recycling centre is.
 Have a trash bin nearby.

 Grab a Journal